Iran executes journalist who encouraged 2017 protests

 Iran executes journalist who encouraged 2017 protestsNew

-TEHRAN, Iran (AP) — Iran has executed a once-exiled journalist over his online work that helped inspire nationwide economic protests in 2017.
-Iranian state television and the state-run IRNA news agency say Ruhollah Zam was hanged early Saturday morning.
+DUBAI, United Arab Emirates (AP) — Iran has executed a once-exiled journalist over his online work that helped inspire nationwide economic protests in 2017.
+Iranian state television and the state-run IRNA news agency say Ruhollah Zam was hanged early Saturday morning, just months after he returned to Tehran under mysterious circumstances.
 In June, a court sentenced Zam to death, saying he had been convicted of “corruption on Earth,” a charge often used in cases involving espionage or attempts to overthrow Iran’s government.
 Zam’s website and a channel he created on the popular messaging app Telegram had spread the timings of the protests and embarrassing information about officials that directly challenged Iran’s Shiite theocracy.
+Though he was based in Paris, Zam somehow returned to Iran and found himself detained.